Fatalities and injuries reported after an implosion at a paper and packaging plant in Washington state

 At a news conference, fire officials only said “there were fatalities” related to the implosion and declined to share more details but said some people remain unaccounted for.

-At least 10 people, including one firefighter, who suffered chemical burns and other injuries were taken to area hospitals for treatment, the department said.
+At least 10 people, including one firefighter, who suffered chemical burns and other injuries were taken to area hospitals for treatment, Cowlitz Fire and Rescue Chief Scott Goldschain said.

 The implosion took place around 7:30 a.m. local time at the Nippon Dynawave Packaging Co. facility following the rupture of a tank containing white liquor, a chemical mixture used in the paper making process, the Longview Fire Department said.